George-Miavitz/AirportWeatherAPP/README.md

 [AtmosWeather](https://github.com/atticuscornett/AtmosWeather/blob/main/README.md)

 ##### Analyze README
--This app seems to have a much broader scope than our project because much of the focus of their README is on cross capability.
+- This app seems to have a much broader scope than our project because much of the focus of their README is on cross capability.
 However, the development of their project is documented very well and has useful pieces to it.

 ##### Summary
--Their README was well organized.
+- Their README was well organized.
 In the “Development” section, there is a link to their Notion page where they have every update that they have completed as well as updates they are working on.
 In this section of the README, they specify that HTML, CSS, JavaScript, and Java are used throughout their development.
 If I further inspect the method that this website uses to pull alerts into the website, I can use similar code on ours.
 Many of the tabs are .json which will prove to be useful in the development of our website as well.